hc-tcg/hc-tcg/README.md

 _Please use `npm ci` instead of instead of `npm install` to avoid unneccesary changes in package-lock.json._

-By default, the client is hosted on port 3002.
+By default, the client is hosted on port 4002.
+This is different from basegame port (3002).

 ## Configuration